 With Bryce Harper and Manny Machado both hitting the market at once, it seemed like it was just a matter of who would sign a record-setting contract first.
 After a long winter of waiting, the baseball world got its answer: Machado, who signed a 10-year, $300 million deal with the Padres.

-That marked the largest free-agent deal in Major League history -- surpassing Alex Rodriguez's 10-year, $275 million contract with the Yankees that he signed in December of 2007 -- but Machado's record didn't last long.
-Multiple reports Thursday state that Harper has signed a 13-year, $330 million deal with the Phillies, putting the slugger in the City of Brotherly Love for what could be the rest of his career.
+That marked the largest free-agent deal in Major League history -- surpassing Alex Rodriguez's 10-year, $275 million contract with the Yankees that he signed in December 2007 -- but Machado's record didn't last long, as Harper signed a 13-year, $330 million deal with the Phillies in March, putting the slugger in the City of Brotherly Love for what could be the rest of his career.

 Harper tops an impressive list.
 Here are the 10 biggest contracts MLB free agents have ever received.
-(Note: These don't include contract extensions where the player didn't actually become a free agent, like Giancarlo Stanton's 13-year, $325 million deal with the Marlins that he's playing out with the Yankees.)
+(Note: These don't include contract extensions where the player didn't actually become a free agent, like the 12-year, $426.5 million extension Mike Trout signed with the Angels on March 20, 2019.)

 1. Bryce Harper, Phillies: 13 years, $330 million (2019-31)